Masham

-Masham (/ˈmæsəm/ MASS-əm) is a market town and civil parish in the Harrogate district of North Yorkshire, England.
+Masham (/ˈmæsəm/ MASS-əm) is a market town and civil parish in North Yorkshire, England.
 It had a population of 1,205 at the 2011 census.

+The town is located 34 mi northwest of York and was in the former Harrogate district.
+It is situated in the lower Wensleydale, on the western bank of the River Ure, just north of its confluence with the River Burn.

 Etymology

-In Wensleydale, on the western bank of the River Ure, the name derives from the Anglo-Saxon "Mæssa's Ham", the homestead belonging to Mæssa.
+The name derives from the Anglo-Saxon "Mæssa's Ham", the homestead belonging to Mæssa.

 History

 The Romans had a presence here, but the first permanent settlers were the Angles.
 Around 900 AD the Vikings invaded, burning and laying waste to the church.
 They also introduced sheep farming, for which the town is still known.

 Masham was historically a large parish in the North Riding of Yorkshire.
 As well as the town of Masham the parish included the townships of Burton-on-Yore, Ellingstring, Ellington High and Low, Fearby, Healey with Sutton, Ilton cum Pott and Swinton.
 In 1866 the townships became separate civil parishes.
 Masham Moor was an area of moorland to the west of the parish bordering the West Riding, common to the parishes of Masham and East Witton.
 It was divided between the parishes of Healey, Ilton cum Pott and Colsterdale in 1934.

 The area of the ancient parish, except Burton-on-Yore, was known as Mashamshire from the 12th century or earlier.

 St Mary's Church was most likely founded in the seventh century and stood somewhere near the present town hall on what used to be known as Cockpit Hill.
 The graveyard yielded 36 burials in a recent excavation.
 The present church – while having some Anglo-Saxon stonework and the stump of an eighth-century prayer cross – is mainly Norman with fifteenth-century additions.
 Masham was given to York Minster in the medieval period but, as the archbishop did not wish to make the long journey north to oversee the town's affairs, the parish was designated a peculiar.

-During the Middle Ages, Masham developed as a very small town with milling, mining, cloth making and tanning industries.
+During the Middle Ages, Masham developed as a small town with milling, mining, cloth making and tanning industries.
 The town received its first market charter in 1251.
 Masham's importance as a major sheep market is the reason for the large market place and its Georgian houses.
 The market originally thrived because of its nearness to Jervaulx and Fountains Abbeys, with their large flocks of sheep.

 From 1875 the town was served by the Masham branch of the North Eastern Railway.
-Passenger services were stopped in December 1930 with goods traffic continuing until 1963.
+Passenger services were stopped in December 1930, with goods traffic continuing until 1963.
 The station was across the River Ure at Low Burton.

-The naturalist Charles Hedley (1862–1926) was born in Masham, where his father the Rev. Canon Thomas Hedley was vicar.
+The naturalist Charles Hedley (1862–1926) was born in Masham, where his father, the Rev. Canon Thomas Hedley, was vicar.

 On 5 July 2014 the Tour de France Stage 1 from Leeds to Harrogate passed through the town.